 To those in Britain, Australia, Canada and much of the Commonwealth, the day is still known as Armistice or Remembrance Day, when it’s common to wear a red poppy honoring those who have died in service to their country.
 The day is a holiday honoring those who’ve served in the military, a day to remember the sacrifices they – and their families – have made.

-Coincidentally, I spent a fair part of the last week or so reading about World War II and ruminating on a trip Trav and I took with his family to Hawaii shortly before we moved to Switzerland.
+As the day was approaching, I spent a fair part of the last week reading about World War II and reminiscing about a trip Trav and I took with his family to Hawaii shortly before we moved to Switzerland.
 A family vacation planned by my mother-in-law, we toured the USS Bowfin submarine on Oahu, visited the sites at Pearl Harbor, and took a boat tour out to see the shattered hull of the USS Arizona where she rests in a watery grave just 40 feet below the surface.
-The battleship was one of the many ships bombed by the Japanese without warning at Pearl Harbor in 1941 while the US was still in negotiations to maintain peace.
+The battleship was one of the many ships bombed by the Japanese at Pearl Harbor in 1941.
+It was the catalyst that would draw the US into the war.

 Through what soon turned into a downpour, Trav’s mom navigated us to the cabin.
 We investigated the perimeter, taking in the blooming fruit trees slick with rain, and then poked around inside, taking photos of the sloping floor, admiring old family portraits still hanging, and fiddling with an antiquated record player that refused to yield any music.

 At the cabin, Trav’s family swapped memories and traced their heritage.

 I watched, marveling at their sense of family history.
 Even then, I didn’t fully understood why it was so important to my mother-in-law to have this family vacation in Hawaii.
 She’d been to the island many times and had already visited Pearl Harbor and many of the sites we were re-visiting.
 She clearly wanted to share the cabin where their ancestors had lived, but it was more than that.